 This is the single most important question you can ask yourself when thinking about starting a game night.
 Every other question will be filtered through this lens, so be honest with yourself.
 I’m sure for all gamers, “I want to play more games” will be some part of the reason.
 Are you hoping to meet other gamers?
 Do you want more people you know to play games?
 Are you planning to use this as an outreach?
 If you’re not sure yet, that’s okay, but you need to be able to give an answer to this question before moving forward.
 Your answer may change over time and with the needs of your gaming group, and that’s okay, too.
 Allow yourself the introspection on the planning side, and revisit your motivation from time to time to be sure it’s in line with the rest of your efforts.

-April-Lyn Caouette, LTN Chief Local Outreach Nerd — Along with this question, ask yourself, “Am I meeting an actual need by starting a new game night?”
-If you’re hoping to attract local tabletop gamers, have you attended any other regular game nights in your city to see if they feel their needs are already being met?
-Or do you want to fit a different need than existing game nights, i.e., more family-focused, more focus on cooperative games, lighter-weight games, reaching a different group of people, etc?
+April-Lyn Caouette, LTN Chief Resource Nerd — Along with this question, ask yourself, “Am I meeting an actual need by starting a new game night?”
+If you’re hoping to attract local tabletop gamers, have you attended any other regular game nights in your region to see if they feel their needs are already being met?
+Or do you want to fit a different need than existing game nights, i.e., more family-focused, more focus on cooperative games, lighter-weight games, reaching a different group of people, etc.?
 Starting a game night is fun!
-But just make sure you’re not reinventing the wheel.
+Just make sure you’re not reinventing the wheel.

 “Who should I invite?”